10darts/documentation/reference/api/devices.rst

                 }
         }

-    :<json string persona: user linked to the device.
+    :<json string persona: user linked to the touchpoint.
-    :<json bool disabled: boolean that shows if push notifications have been activated or not in the device.
+    :<json bool disabled: boolean that shows if push notifications have been activated or not in the touchpoint.
-    :<json string model: device model description string.
+    :<json string model: touchpoint model description string.
     :<json string version: app version description string.
     :<json string language: language description string with 2 characters.
-    :<json GeoJSON position: device positioning where coordinates is an array with the following coordinates:  **[longitud, latidud]**.
+    :<json GeoJSON position: touchpoint positioning where coordinates is an array with the following coordinates:  **[longitud, latidud]**.

     **Response example**: